-Say NO to KHTO (East Hampton Airport) is dedicated to exploring environmentally-friendly and far more equitable community use of 628 acres of Town-owned land which currently accommodates KHTO.
+Say NO to KHTO is a community group dedicated to exploring environmentally-friendly and far more equitable community use of 570 acres of Town-owned land which currently accommodates KHTO.

 The environmental benefits of uses other than aviation on commercially-zoned town land are essential to protect the health, safety and well-being of the community as well as of residents across the East End and the length and breadth of Long Island.

 Say NO to KHTO is a Sag Harbor-based community organization, co-founded in 2016 by Patricia Currie (Southampton resident ) and Barry Raebeck (East Hampton resident).

 ▪ our mission is to inform, educate and advocate for transformation of land currently used as an airport to safe, environmentally-responsible and sustainable uses

 ▪ represent concerns of any resident negatively impacted by KHTO

 ▪ work with individuals from NYC to the East End and a coalition of community groups within the five East End towns to encourage elected officials to support re-envisioning of KHTO.

 Say NO supporters are noise-affected people living up to 100 miles from KHTO, East Hampton's noisy polluting airport.
 Many have been impacted by noise and toxic air pollution from KHTO for decades.
 Each year, more people are adversely affected as aviation traffic to KHTO increases, noise pollution intensifies, and air, soil, and water pollution is spread over our communities by toxic aircraft emissions.

 In 2019, there were 30,000 aircraft operations enabled by East Hampton Airport.